Spotlight on Lisa Loadholt, Mary Telfair Women's Hospital Neonatal Intensive Care Unit nurse

 Lisa: I thinking finding nursing as your passion is one of the keys.
 Make sure you use every opportunity you have to learn and grow.
 It takes time to grow the skills you need in order to perform in nursing.
 Every day is not easy, but it’s worth it because your main objective should be always to give the best care to your patient.

-Achievements: Neonatal Resuscitation Program instructor; Level II Nursery certified; McAuley and Lentz nominee (multiple times)
+Achievements: Neonatal Resuscitation Program instructor; Level II Nursery certified; McAuley and Lientz nominee (multiple times)

 Family: Mom and dad, husband, two sons and a granddaughter